mapsforge/mapsforge/docs/POI.md

 ### Filtered Search

-The API supports POI search inside a specified rectangle, near a given position or by a data pattern.
+The API supports POI search inside a specified rectangle, near a given position or by a tag-data pattern.
 You can also use category filters for filtering the results based on the categories added to them.
-And lastly you can search by OSM tags, e.g. persistenceManager.findInRect(bbox, categoryFilter, "%name=Pergamonmuseum%", 1)
+And lastly you can search by OSM tags.
+With '*' you can search through all tags, e.g. `Tag tag1 = new Tag("*", Pergamonmuseum);`
+Then you add them to a list `tagList.add(new Tag("addr:street", "Bodestraße"))` and call `persistenceManager.findInRect(bbox, categoryFilter, tagList, 1)`

 ### POI DB Schema